AM4772/ITS/README.md

 ## About the App

 Ever lost sleep trying to figure out a problem in your app after you updated the code?
 Ok, ok, I hear ya!, the answer is "daaah yes of course!!".
-So next I imagined working as a programmer for a software development company and I started thinking how would they go about tackling this issue (instances, people involved, etc).
-Based on these ideas, I decided to work on a bug tracking system that a software company could use to manage the bug life cycle.
+So, I imagined myself working as a programmer for a software development company and I started thinking how would they go about tackling this issue (instances, processes, people involved, tools, etc).
+Based on these ideas, I decided to work on a bug tracking system to manage the bug life cycle in a software company.
+I did a little googling so I could implement the basics given that it would be an individual project and I wanted to keep the timeline below a month.

 Technologies used: